 VPS hosting may justify their prices, but Shared Hosting hands down wins under this comparison.

-Your hosting plan depends upon the requirement of your website.
+Your web hosting provider depends upon the requirement of your website.
 The choice depends upon whether you’re growing and running a business and needs additional hosting features or you’re just starting.

 WP Event Manager: